CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 The basic idea of Cate Desktop is to allow access all remote CCI data sources and calling all Cate operations through a consistent interface.
 The results of opening a data source or applying an operations is usually an in-memory dataset representation - this is what Cate calls a *resource*.
-Usually, a resource refers to a (NetCDF/CF) dataset comprising one or more geo-physcial variables, but a resource can virtually be of any (Python) data type.
+Usually, a resource refers to a (NetCDF/CF) dataset comprising one or more geo-physical variables, but a resource can virtually be of any (Python) data type.

-The initial layout of Cate Desktop, when run for the first time, reflects what just has been described.
+The Cate Desktop user interface basically comprises *panels*, *views*, and a *menu bar*:

 .. _gui_initial: